 - ¼ C honey mustard

 - ¾ tsp Primal Palate breakfast blend, plus extra for sprinkling

 - Preheat oven to 375ºF.

 - Line a baking dish with parchment paper and lay each salmon fillet skin side down on the paper.
-Sprinkle with ¼ tsp salt.
+Sprinkle with ¼ teaspoon salt.

 - In a small bowl, stir together the honey mustard and breakfast seasoning blend.
 Brush this mixture onto the salmon.

 - Bake for about 14 minutes or until the fish reaches an internal temperature of 145ºF.

 - If your vegetables are done marinating (15 mins), then start cooking them while the fish bakes.
 Add them to a skillet over medium heat and allow to cook 2-3 minutes per side.
 We like them slightly charred but cook them to your preference.

 - To serve, sprinkle a little extra breakfast blend on the salmon and serve alongside the vegetables.